Residents show the ability to analyze practice experience and perform practice-based improvement activities using a systematic methodology, including:

 Residents show ability to locate, appraise, and assimilate evidence from scientific studies related to patients’ health care problems, including:

-Discuss and study designs and statistical methods to the appraisal of clinical studies and other information on diagnostic and therapeutic effectiveness.
+Residents are able to discuss study designs and statistical methods to the appraisal of clinical studies and other information on diagnostic and therapeutic effectiveness.

 Accessing of patient clinical information and previous pathology accessions via Medsite and Copath.

 Performance of computer searches of the medical literature.

 Accessing websites pertaining to specific pathologic diagnoses and issues.

 Residents actively participate in the teaching of medical students and other health care professionals employed in the clinical pathology section, including:

 Teaching medical students as lecturers (senior residents only), leaders in small groups and laboratory sections.

 Review of resident portfolio yearly to assess improvement and discuss self-education

 Morgantown, WV 26506-9600